What is a Mommy Makeover?

 options for the abdomen in mommy makeover surgery

 The abdomen, of course, also changes as a result of pregnancy.
 Some women have amazingly few long-term changes.
 Many women develop a muffin top, or maybe a pooch of skin in the lower abdomen hangs over a cesarean section scar.
 Stretch marks are common.
 Skin around the belly button is loose.
 Tummy tuck (abdominoplasty) surgery may work wonders for women with these types of findings.
 Liposuction of the flanks may be performed at the same time to enhance her contours.
-If loose skin extends all the way around to the back a procedure like a lower body lift may provide the best result.
+Fat that is removed by liposuction may also be injected (fat grafting) into the buttocks or breasts to add shape to those areas.
+If loose skin extends all the way around to the back, a procedure like a lower body lift may provide the best result.

 the Mommy Makeover consultation

 The Vectra software includes information about almost every breast implant available in the United States.
 For a woman considering breast augmentation, it is possible for the software to show what she might look like with specific breast implants.
 While the simulated result from the software is not exact, it does provide helpful information.
-Dr. Kunkel uses the 3-d imaging to help guide the patient in tailoring a procedure to meet her unique physical features and goals.
+Dr. Kunkel uses the 3-d imaging system in his Fort Worth office to help guide the patient in tailoring a procedure to meet her unique physical features and goals.

 Where in fort worth does dr. kunkel perform mommy makeover surgery?

 Mommy makeover surgery is performed in a hospital or surgery center with the woman under general anesthesia.
-The procedure may take between 3 and 6 hours and the patient spends the night.
-Facilities that Dr. Kunkel uses include:
+The procedure may take between 3 and 6 hours and the patient usually spends the night in the surgical facility.
+Hospitals and surgery centers that Dr. Kunkel uses for mommy makeover surgery include:

 - Andrews Womens Hospital at Baylor All Saints